Virtually torsion-free covers of minimax groups: Examples of finitely generated -groups

 In the finitely generated $\mathfrak{M_\infty}$-groups described above, the finite residual lies in the center of the Fitting subgroup.
 However, it is important to recognize that this is not always the case.
 We illustrate this with Example 7.11, which also appears in \cite{kropholler3}, though the discussion there focuses on another aspect.
 Our description of the example is based on Construction 7.3.

-\begin{example} {\rm We define a family of finitely generated solvable minimax groups $G_3(p)$, parametrized by a prime $p$, such that $R(G_3(p))$ is not contained in the center of the Fitting subgroup.
-Let $m$ be a positive integer.
-Apply Construction 7.3 with $A=\mathbb Z[1/p]^{m+1}$ and $Q$ free abelian of rank two generated by the automorphisms $\phi$ and $\psi$ of $A$ with the following definitions:
+\begin{example} {\rm For each prime $p$ and positive integer $m$, we define a finitely generated solvable minimax group $G_3(p,m)$ such that $R(G_3(p,m))$ is not contained in the center of the Fitting subgroup when $m\geq 2$.
+We begin by applying Construction 7.3 with $A=\mathbb Z[1/p]^{m+1}$ and $Q$ free abelian of rank two generated by the automorphisms $\phi$ and $\psi$ of $A$ with the following definitions: